Ameobea/homepage/notes/content/posts/fixing-sveltekit-fetch-ERR_SSL_WRONG_VERSION_NUMBER.md

 It works when I run for local development, but it fails when running on my VPS in production.
 Some notes about my deployment environment:

-- I'm Sveltekit's `adapter-node`
+- I'm using Sveltekit's `adapter-node`
 - I'm deploying the Sveltekit app inside Docker behind an NGINX reverse proxy

-This Wasm module as built using `wasm-bindgen` for Rust, and it needs the path to the Wasm to be explicitly provided since it's running on the server side rather than the client.
+This Wasm module was built using `wasm-bindgen` for Rust, and it needs the path to the Wasm to be explicitly provided since it's running on the server side rather than the client.

 The `fetch('/geoscript_repl_bg.wasm')` call was the one that was failing.
 This is the error that I got in the Sveltekit logs: